-* Critical theories of race and ethnicity (my book on Paul Gilroy was published in the Routledge Critical Thinkers series)
+- Critical theories of race and ethnicity (my book on Paul Gilroy was published in the Routledge Critical Thinkers series in 2012)

-* Post-apocalyptic fiction (the subject of my first monograph, entitled Race, Ethnicity, and Nuclear War)
+- Post-apocalyptic fiction (the subject of my 2011 monograph, entitled Race, Ethnicity, and Nuclear War)

-* The cultural and political impact of alternative psychotherapies from the 1970s (in 2018 I co-authored the article "The Primal is the Political: Psychotherapy, Engagement, and Narcissism in the 1970s," published in American Quarterly)
+- The cultural and political impact of 1970s alternative psychotherapies (I co-authored the article "The Primal is the Political: Psychotherapy, Engagement, and Narcissism in the 1970s" published in American Quarterly in 2018)

-This project builds on my previous research into comics, materiality and literariness, published in the volume The Rise of the American Comics Artist: Creators and Contexts (UP Mississippi, 2010).
-This is a collection of essays I co-edited with my colleague Dr. James Lyons.
+All of this research builds on earlier work I conducted into comics, materiality, and literariness, which can be found in The Rise of the American Comics Artist: Creators and Contexts (UP Mississippi, 2010).
+I co-edited this collection of essays with my colleague Professor James Lyons.

-Running through my research is a concern with the cultural construction of race, ethnicity and national identity.
-My work asks: what role does literature, film and popular culture play in producing or fracturing those identity formations?
-During the early stages of my research this question was posed in relation to Cold War; I have also published on how Hollywood film and hip hop staged debates about the racial politics of the War on Terror.
-My last book outlined the key ideas of the critical theorist Paul Gilroy, demonstrating their contemporary relevance and how his theories have been challenged and appropriated by scholars working in the wake of his critical interventions.
+I have often published books, articles, and chapters on cultural constructions of race, ethnicity and national identity.
+My work asks: what role does literature, film and popular culture play in producing or fracturing those subject formations?
+During the early stages of my career, this question was posed in relation to the Cold War, but I have also published on how Hollywood film and hip-hop staged debates about the racial politics of the War on Terror.

 I invite inquiries from potential PhD students regarding the following subjects: